markuspoerschke/iCal/docs/components/event.md

 The `$touchedAt` property is a `Timestamp` that indicates when the event was changed.
 If the event was just created, the value is equal to the creation time.
-Therefore the default value will be the current time.
+Therefore, the default value will be the current time.
 The value can be changed using the `touch` method.

 ```php